2003 invasion of Iraq: Weapons of mass destruction

 We know that Saddam Hussein is determined to keep his weapons of mass destruction; he's determined to make more.
 Given Saddam Hussein's history of aggression ... given what we know of his terrorist associations and given his determination to exact revenge on those who oppose him, should we take the risk that he will not some day use these weapons at a time and the place and in the manner of his choosing at a time when the world is in a much weaker position to respond?
 The United States will not and cannot run that risk to the American people.
 Leaving Saddam Hussein in possession of weapons of mass destruction for a few more months or years is not an option, not in a post–September 11 world.

-In September 2002, Tony Blair stated, in an answer to a parliamentary question, that "Regime change in Iraq would be a wonderful thing.
+In September 2002, Blair stated that "Regime change in Iraq would be a wonderful thing.
 That is not the purpose of our action; our purpose is to disarm Iraq of weapons of mass destruction..."
 In November of that year, Blair further stated that, "So far as our objective, it is disarmament, not regime change – that is our objective.
 Now I happen to believe the regime of Saddam is a very brutal and repressive regime, I think it does enormous damage to the Iraqi people ... so I have got no doubt Saddam is very bad for Iraq, but on the other hand I have got no doubt either that the purpose of our challenge from the United Nations is the disarmament of weapons of mass destruction, it is not regime change."

-At a press conference on 31 January 2003, Bush again reiterated that the single trigger for the invasion would be Iraq's failure to disarm, "Saddam Hussein must understand that if he does not disarm, for the sake of peace, we, along with others, will go disarm Saddam Hussein."
-As late as 25 February 2003, it was still the official line that the only cause of invasion would be a failure to disarm.
+On 31 January 2003, Bush again reiterated that the single trigger for the invasion would be Iraq's failure to disarm, "Saddam Hussein must understand that if he does not disarm, for the sake of peace, we, along with others, will go disarm Saddam Hussein."
+As late as 25 February, it was still the official line that the only cause of invasion would be a failure to disarm.
 As Blair made clear in a statement to the House of Commons, "I detest his regime.
 But even now he can save it by complying with the UN's demand.
 Even now, we are prepared to go the extra step to achieve disarmament peacefully."